tagomoris/remote_driver/README.md

 * http://github.com/tagomoris/flex_remote_api

+This library works with Google App Engine SDK Python 1.4.0.

 ## DESCRIPTION

 'flex_remote_api' is extension library works as remote_api_shell of Google App Engine.
 On flex_remote_api_shell's shell, specified function runs on appspot directly, and you can get result in more-more shorter time than remote_api_shell.